Economic Activities in Djibouti: Primary, Secondary, Tertiary, and Quaternary

 Djibouti’s primary sector, mainly agriculture, thrives due to its arid climate and limited natural resources.
 With 73.51% of land dedicated to agriculture, the country produces a variety of crops and animal products such as vegetables, beans, milk, beef, camel milk, lemons/limes, goat meat, lamb/mutton, tomatoes, and beef offal.

-Despite contributing only 2.4% to the GDP, agriculture plays a crucial role in Djibouti’s economy by providing food security and employment opportunities.
+Despite contributing only about 2.58% to the GDP (2024 est.), agriculture plays a crucial role in Djibouti’s economy by providing food security and employment opportunities.
 The diverse range of agricultural products showcases the sector’s importance in sustaining the country’s agricultural industry.

 Djibouti’s diverse geology provides a range of natural resources, including potential geothermal power, gold, clay, granite, limestone, marble, salt, diatomite, gypsum, pumice, and petroleum.
 These resources play a crucial role in the country’s economy, contributing to sectors such as energy, construction, and mining.